INSTALLATION GUIDE

 For Electricians: Documenting SWA Installations

-Use the Elec-Mate EIC certificate app to complete and issue the Electrical Installation Certificate on site.
-Record earth loop impedance, continuity results, and the cable route description directly in the app and send the PDF to the client before you leave.
+Use the Elec-Mate EIC certificate app to complete and issue the certificate before you leave.
+Record earth fault loop impedance, continuity of the armour, insulation resistance and the cable route description in the app, and send the PDF to the client on the spot.

 Reviewed by Andrew Moore, founder of Elec-Mate.
 Content is grounded in BS 7671:2018+A4:2026 and the IET Guidance Notes series.